 - When

-is added, Spring Boot auto-configures essential components likeDispatcherServlet
+spring-boot-starter-webis added, Spring Boot auto-configures essential components likeDispatcherServlet,Tomcatas the default embedded server,Jacksonfor JSON parsing, etc.

 @SpringBootApplication public class WebApplication { public static void main(String[] args) { SpringApplication.run(WebApplication.class, args); } }